 If no agreement can be made, parents are recommended to seek legal advice.
-If an agreement cannot be reached before the closing date, this may affect the chances of your child being allocated a place at your preferred school/s.
+If an agreement cannot be reached before the closing date, this may affect the chances of a child being allocated a place at their preferred school/s.